Josefinekihlstrom/LauraDay/TESTING.md

     - The quantity of the product will not be added to the shopping bag and the user the user is prompted to select a number between ``1`` and ``99`` instead.
 - Manually type in a number less than ``1`` and click on the 'Add To Bag' button.
     - The quantity of the product will not be added to the shopping bag and the user is prompted to select a number larger than ``1``.
-- If the quantity
+- If the quantity field is left out blank the user is prompted to add a number to the field.
--
+- If a user tr

 ### Add product page